Search

 people may wonder

-• They can sit up without support for a while.
+• They can sit up without support for a significant period.

-• They have good head and neck control.
-They can turn their head side to side easily.
+• They have excellent head and neck control, easily turning their head from side to side without wobbling.

 • They don’t slump or flop over when sitting.
-They can stay upright.
+They maintain an upright posture.

 • They can support some of their weight on their legs when held in a standing position.